serge-hulne/bakerstreet/README.md

 # bakerstreet

 - Simple virtual file system for embedding text files resources along with servers written in Crystal lang.
+- In particular, supports : html, css, js and svg files.
+- Does not support image files or binary files : jpeg, png, etc.
 - For use in apps develpped using Crystal lang and WebView.
 - The aim is portability of Crystal / Webview app between Linux, Mac and Windows 11.